 I have been playing a fair amount of Forbidden Island recently.
-As I have said in my review, I think it’s a well-designed game and I and enjoying it.
+As I have said in my review, I think it’s a well-designed game and I am enjoying it.
 So I was curious if there is something more on offer – and sure there is.
 Forbidden Island has received two “sequels“: Forbidden Desert and Forbidden Sky

-In Forbidden Desert, board is pre-build out of tiles in a 5×5 shape.
+In Forbidden Desert, the board is pre-build out of tiles in a 5×5 shape.
 What is different compared to the Island, is that here the tiles get buried in sand instead of getting flooded by water.
 This is done by placing sand markers on tiles.

 Starting tiles are also placed face-down and must be excavated to show their faces.
 That adds a completely new aspect of exploration and brings a well-needed element of hidden-information.
 It means there are no longer optimal moves, as you never know what you will find.

 Setting up opportunities to share treasure cards was one of the more frustrating experiences of Forbidden Island.
 You had to be on the same tile and then pay one action for each card you wanted to give.
 You could only receive cards on opponent’s turns, which would often lead to unwanted discarding of treasure cards.

 This mechanism is now completely gone.
 First of all, there are no treasure cards.
 Treasure locations (or parts of the flying machine, as they are known here) are found by excavating two of its corresponding tiles (giving coordinates in a very clever way).
-Now you can only transfer gear and water (water works like hit points), and you can transfer both of them for free at any time, as long as you are on the same tile, of course.
+Now you can only transfer gear and water (it works like health points), and you can transfer both of them for free at any time, as long as you are on the same tile, of course.

 Desert is Angry

-If you draw a Storm Picks Up card, storm meter will move one notch higher and you will possibly draw more storm cards in the future.
+If you draw a “Storm Picks Up” card, storm meter will move one notch higher and you will possibly draw more storm cards in the future.

 There are six adventurers with their unique abilities.
 Abilities seem very potent.
 I expect them to create a unique experience with every new combination you try.

-Third game in the series is also the one that appears most different.
+The third game in the series is also the one that appears most different.
 For start, the grid of tiles is not pre-build.
 You start with a 4×1 starting tile.
 The rest of the tiles are placed by the players as the game progresses.

 Elements that make the circuit are actually conductors itself and the rocket works on batteries – so you will know right away if the circuit is complete or not.
-It’s a nice touch and something that adds to immersion.
+It’s a nice touch and something that adds to the immersion.

-Speaking of immersion – the theme and artwork does look less compelling than previous titles.
+Speaking of immersion – the theme and artwork do look less compelling than previous titles.
 Tiles are covered with cables and the completed board does not look like a coherent platform has been build, but rather a bunch of random tiles thrown together.
 The colors are in order with the theme, but the theme is not in order with previous themes – going from exploring ancient lands to now science fiction.
-A lot of players will likely be put off by that.
+A lot of players will be put off by that.

 Sky is Angry

 Wind can change direction and lighting rods get placed automatically (if you place a tile that has them).
 All that combined, I’d immediately say the game is harder to win than it’s predecessors.
 Some reviewers have marked its ability to die so suddenly and unexpectedly as not fun.

 You can have as many as three tiles in front of you and then decide, which one you want to place.
-You can also share equipment for free, if you are on the same tile (they’ve kept the Desert approach here).
+You can also share equipment for free if you are on the same tile (they’ve kept the Desert approach here).

-Forbidden Sky might again be susceptible to alpha-gamer syndrome as there are normally very few (sensible) choices on how to place tiles and build the wire circuit and there is no hidden information.
+Forbidden Sky might again be susceptible to the alpha-gamer syndrome as there are normally very few (sensible) choices on how to place tiles and build the wire circuit and there is no hidden information.
 If they partially addressed this in Forbidden Desert, Forbidden Sky goes back to the roots of Forbidden Island.

-I really like new gameplay mechanisms, that the Desert and the Island bring to the table.
+I really like new gameplay mechanisms, that the Desert and the Sky bring to the table.
 I believe they make each game feel as it’s own, but still keep enough of similarities to make the series feel connected.

 Although I haven’t yet played the Forbidden Desert and Forbidden Sky, based on the gameplay of Forbidden Island and the research I have done, I already have a pretty good picture of how they play and what to expect.